 Online therapy - how much does getting therapy online cost?

 Online therapy sessions can vary in price based on your individual circumstances.
-In most cases out-of-pocket or health insurance based online therapy sessions are less than an in-office visit.
-There’s no student plan for online therapy, but the sessions are affordable for people who are in school and on a budget.
+In most cases, out-of-pocket or health insurance-based online therapy sessions are less than an in-office visit.
+There’s no student plan for online therapy, but the sessions are affordable for people who are in school and/or have a limited budget.
 With traditional in-person therapy, you could end up paying much more for sessions than you could if you met with an online counselor.
-When people compare the pros and cons of online therapy with one of our therapists vs. in-office therapy costs, affordable online therapy counseling and face-to-face live video options are becoming the more popular choice.
+When people compare the pros and cons of online therapy with one of our therapists vs. in-office therapy costs, affordable online therapy counseling, and face-to-face live video options are becoming a more popular choice.
 Speak with one of our mental health professionals (not a psychiatrist) today.

 Does online therapy really work?

 Yes!
-According to psychology researchers, and medically reviewed journals like the Journal of Affective Disorders, data supports that getting psychotherapy online, online marriage counseling, and relationship counseling services are just as effective as offline therapy.
+According to psychology researchers, and medically reviewed journals like the Journal of Affective Disorders, data supports that getting help, online marriage counseling and relationship counseling services are just as effective as offline therapy.
 Online therapy uses the same psychological techniques and strategies to mitigate the negative symptoms of mental health by working with therapists that are licensed and trained to provide the help and support you need.

 What is the best online therapy platform?

 If you’re looking for a good match in a therapy platform, there are a few features to look out for that we suggest you consider.
 For example, when choosing a therapist on a new online therapy platform, ask yourself, is the platform easy to navigate?
 Am I comfortable with the user interface?
 Does the therapy platform offer access to therapy services seven days a week?
 All of these are important questions to consider when you’re choosing a therapist and a therapy platform.